der-tkw/traktforalfred/README.md

 ### Features
 #### General Features
+ - Display upcoming shows of the next 7 days
  - Display trends (shows and movies)
  - Display watchlists (shows, movies and episodes)
  - Display your libraries (collected/watched shows and movies)